Game Over (2013 film)

 Game Over (Persian: بازی تمام شد) is 2013 Iranian animated short film directed by Seyed Mohsen Pourmohseni Shakib.
-It is the director's second short animation.
+It is the director's second animated short film.
 Game Over currently has distribution with IndieFlix online video streaming service.
+Although the film has no dialogue, it was nominated at the Cambridge student film festival for its soundtrack; it addresses the topics of children and peace.

+Game Over was screened at numerous festivals, including FreeNetWorld International Film Fest, Seoul International Youth Film Festival and Tehran International Short Film Festival.

 Plot

 In a war videogame, where even the sun is evil, four missiles fired from a military airplane decide to destroy the world.
 But fortunately the children who live inside that game find a way to stop them.